MeshJS/governance/funding/catalyst-fund13/multisig-platform/1300050-milestone6.md

 # Milestone Report

 Hey there Milestone reviewers and everyone who is following the progress of this proposal.
-Here we are, reporting the succesfull completion of the last and final milestone of this proposal and with that, closing the proposal.
+Here we are, reporting the succesful completion of the last and final milestone of this proposal and with that, closing the proposal.

 The Milestone outcomes for the final milestones have been stated as:
 - Create and publish the final Close out Report